The Lennox & Addington County Autism Network is a volunteer, parent-led support group for all individuals and their loved ones with exceptionalities.

 Hank’s birth was “normal,” full-term no complications and considered natural.

-It was a long and difficult journey, that left me feeling like I was navigating blindly.
+It has been a long and difficult journey, that left me feeling like I was navigating blindly.
 I felt helpless, scared, alone, defeated and like a failure as a mother.

 I found myself reaching for any and all information about autism I could get my hands on.
 I had to put trust into the professionals in their field and I began to trust my “gut” feelings when it came to mothering a non-verbal child.